Home Resources Accelerators

 Cairo, Egypt · Pan-MENAT

-3-month virtual program; partnership with Organon for women's health across MENAT
+3-month virtual program; partnership with Organon for women's health across MENAT.

 FemTech · Organon-backed